chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 # Inclusive Leadership

-Question: How well is a project setup for diverse leadership?
+Question: How well is a project and community setup for diverse leadership?

 ## Description

-Leadership is central to project and community culture, and thus requires intentional design and accountability for the inclusion of others.
-The term 'leader' doesn't always resonate; if that's the case for your project, replace it with 'roles of influence'.
-As those in leadership roles have high visibility, the diversity of this group is critically important to fostering an inclusive community.
+Leadership is central to a project/community's culture and how the leadership is determined requires intentional design and accountability for the inclusion of others.
+Note the term leadership may vary depending on the project/community.
+Leadership roles have high visibility and the diversity of this group is critically important to fostering an inclusive community.

 ## Objectives

+- Enable communities to reflect on their own leadership practices.
-Signal to newcomers that everyone is welcome, as well as how to be successful within the project given any specified limitations listed as discussed in below.
+- Signal to newcomers that everyone is welcome, has an opportunity to take on leadership roles, and can be successful within the project.

 ## Implementation

+### Filters

-**Examples of open source leadership (aka 'roles with influence'):**
+**Examples of open source leadership (e.g., influential community roles):**

-* Project maintainers (sometimes referred to as owners)
+* Individuals serving as project maintainers (sometimes referred to as owners)
-* Contributors with repository merge access
+* Individuals with repository merge access
-* Contributors who are organization members for the repository
+* Individuals who are organization members for the repository
-* OS Program Board Members
-* Official Program Roles (Program Representatives, Tech Speakers)
+* Individuals who have defined community roles (community representatives, community speakers)
-* Those listed in project documents as contacts for issues with builds, documentation, etc.
+* Individuals listed in project documents as contacts for issues with builds, documentation, or other community concerns
-* Those with more than 5 pull requests to a project
+* Individuals serving as community event organizers
+* Individuals serving as community mentors for available mentorship programs

+### Data Collection Strategies

 **Step 1: Understand**

-The first step is to understand the principles of inclusive leadership by asking some questions.
-This is structured in 6 principles which serve as a check-list.
+The first step is to understand the principles of inclusive leadership by asking some questions that can include:

 _Review & Renewal_